 Note that weak del Pezzo surfaces are precisely the minimal resolutions of RDP del Pezzo surfaces and every RDP del Pezzo surface $X$ is obtained by contracting all the $(-2)$-curves on a weak del Pezzo surface $\widetilde{X}$.
 If the RDP configuration of $X$ is $\sum_i \Gamma_{i,n_i}^{k_i}$, then the configuration of $(-2)$-curves on $\widetilde{X}$ is $\sum_{i} \Gamma_{i,n_i}$.

-The following observation tells us that, in order to understand rational double points on del Pezzo surface, it suffices to understand them on del Pezzo surfaces of degree $1$ with precisely four exceptions in characteristic $2$:
+The following observation tells us that, in order to understand rational double points on RDP del Pezzo surfaces, it suffices to understand them on RDP del Pezzo surfaces of degree $1$ with precisely four exceptions in characteristic $2$: